htwangtw/2021_08_Wang_load-confounds/report.md

 coi: None

 acknow: The authors would like to thank the organizers and attendees of Brainhack Global Montreal 2020.
+Especially, we would like to thank Elizabeth DuPre and Chris Markiewicz for discussions on the choice of test data.

 contrib: HTW wrote the software, HTW wrote the report.